 From 2009 to 2014, I studied at the Aristotle University of Thessaloniki, reading contemporary literature and investigating branches of linguistics in both Greek and German.

 In 2014 I moved to London where I completed postgraduate studies in Journalism at University of Westminster, and then Education Policy at King's College London.

 My PhD concerns the rise of extremism in Greece during the years of the fiscal crisis and the online communications of such parties.

-By adopting elements from Stephane Baele’s ‘far-right ecosystem’ mapping process, I developed my theoretical framework with a clear focus on Social Movement Theory, Political Mobilisation and Participation in the Digital Age.
-Moreover, my data analysis was focused on AI algorithmic bias on social media, and then interviews with right-wing voters in Greece.
+By adopting elements from Stephane Baele’s ‘far-right ecosystem’ mapping process, I developed my theoretical framework with a focus on Social Movement Theory, Political Mobilisation and Participation in the Digital Age.
+Moreover, my data analysis focused on AI algorithmic bias on social media, and interviews with far right-wing voters in Greece.

 Visit my departamental page at King’s College London here.